-tBTC: A Decentralized Solution to Bring Bitcoin to the Ethereum Network tBTC is a safe and permissionless bridge between Bitcoin and Ethereum.
+tBTC: The Decentralized Way to Bring Bitcoin to Ethereum tBTC is a safe and permissionless bridge between Bitcoin and Ethereum.
 It is designed to let people safely and simply exchange BTC for tBTC, an ERC-20 token that can be used on DeFi platforms, at a rate of 1:1.
 Each tBTC token is fully backed and matched by at least 1 BTC held in reserve.

 Decentralized finance — more commonly known as DeFi — offers new ways to earn with crypto, while simultaneously laying the groundwork for a blockchain economy capable of handling core financial functions such as savings, lending, and insurance.

 But, if DeFi is to succeed in offering a transparent, fair, and practical alternative to the existing financial system, it will likely need to more meaningfully expand beyond the Ethereum blockchain.
 Specifically, DeFi needs the community, credibility, and liquidity that only Bitcoin can provide.
 Bitcoin accounted for nearly 63% of the total crypto market cap, as of January 2021 and its widespread familiarity and adoption across all audiences and customer segments makes it a crucial component to the long-term growth of the decentralized economy.
 For DeFi to gain mainstream trust and adoption, any Bitcoin-Ethereum bridge must be built in accordance with the foundational principles of crypto: decentralization, security, and reliability.

 That’s why we’ve built tBTC.
 A project of Keep, Summa, and the Cross-Chain Group, tBTC is a safe and permissionless bridge between Bitcoin and Ethereum.
 It is designed to let people safely and simply exchange BTC for tBTC, an ERC-20 token that can be used on DeFi platforms, at a rate of 1:1.
 Each tBTC token is fully backed and matched by at least 1 BTC held in reserve.